10th 2017 we found ourselves again at Mama Coza's Italian restuarant for our Christmas party. We played some games had a wonderful

 This is what our 'Creative Kim' came up with this year, Matchbox Car!

-The license plate says 4AAAREQD I guess she has 3 more in the trunk!
+The license plate says 4AAREQD I guess she has 3 more in the trunk!

 Another "Mile of Smiles"!!

-After the Parade turning onto Pacific Coast Hwy.
-Heading for lunch at
+After the parade turning onto Pacific Coast Hwy. heading for lunch

 Ocean view houses on the Laguna Coast